muellerjohannes/muellerjohannes.github.io/_pages/research.md

 author_profile: true
 ---

 My research interests lie at the intersection of machine learning and applied mathematics.
-This includes the study of the representational capacity of neural networks and their connections to differential equations.
-Further, I am interested the geometry of optimal control problems and structural properties of optimal policies.
-Here is a list of publications, preprints, poster presentations and my Master theses.
+In particular this includes the following topics:
+* Representational capacity of neural networks
+* Connections between neural networks and differential equations
+* Geometry of optimal control problems, in particular structural properties of optimal policies.

 **Poster presentations**